apollographql/apollo/graph-manager-docs/source/setup-analytics.md

 The reference TypeScript implementation includes several features that you might want to include in your implementation.
 All of these features are implemented in the agent itself, and are documented in the interface description for the `EngineReportingOptions` of [the agent](https://github.com/apollographql/apollo-server/blob/master/packages/apollo-engine-reporting/src/agent.ts#L48).

-For example, the option to send reports immediately is particularly useful for GraphQL servers that run in a serverless environment, like AWS Lambda or Google Cloud Functions.

-Another important feature is the ability to restrict which information is sent to Graph Manager, particularly to avoid reporting personal data.
-Because personal data most commonly appears in variables and headers, the TypeScript agent offers options for `privateVariables` and `privateHeaders`.
+For example, you can restrict which information is sent to Graph Manager, particularly to avoid reporting personal data.
+Because personal data most commonly appears in variables and headers, the TypeScript agent offers options to `sendVariablesValues` and `sendHeaders`.

 ### Example `FullTracesReport` message